Jonita Gandhi

+Jonita Gandhi (born October 23, 1989), credited mononymously as Jonita, is a Canadian singer known for her work in the Indian film and music industries.
+Since 2024, she has performed as a solo pop artist by releasing her debut Independent EP single Love Like That.

-Jonita Gandhi (born October 23, 1989) is a Canadian playback singer of Indian descent.
-She has recorded songs predominantly in Hindi and Tamil languages with few in Punjabi, Telugu, Marathi, Gujarati, Bengali, Kannada and Malayalam languages.
-Some of her most acclaimed songs include The Breakup Song, Mental Manadhil, Chellama and Arabic Kuthu.
+She has recorded songs predominantly in Hindi, Urdu, Tamil, Telugu languages with few in Punjabi, Marathi, Gujarati, Bengali.
+Some of her most acclaimed songs include "The Breakup Song", "Mental Manadhil".
 She is also well known for her YouTube presence.
-Her singing debut started through Chennai Express title track (in 2013).
+Her singing debut started through Chennai Express in 2013.

 Personal life

 Gandhi was born in a Punjabi family from Delhi.
-Her family emigrated to Brampton, Canada when she was nine months old, where she was raised.
+Her family emigrated to Brampton, Canada when she was nine months old, where she was raised; she attended Turner Fenton Secondary School.
 Her family later settled in Mississauga.

-Gandhi studied in Turner Fenton Secondary School and attended the Ivey Business School of the University of Western Ontario where she completed her degrees in health science and business in 2012.
+Gandhi attended the Ivey Business School of the University of Western Ontario where she completed her degrees in health science and business in 2012.
 She has had formal training in Western and Hindustani classical singing.

 Career

 Gandhi grew up around music as both her father and brother were part time musicians.
 They would often perform cover songs together at live community events.
-At age 16, she auditioned for Canadian Idol but didn't get past the audition rounds.
+At age 16, she auditioned for Canadian Idol but did not get past the audition rounds.
 She began making YouTube covers from her bedroom, sometimes featuring other local musicians including Akash Gandhi.
-The videos quickly went viral and led to a myriad of opportunities to perform.
-Her hits on YouTube began with covers of well-known Hindi-film songs, such as, Pani Da Rang, Tujhko Jo Paaya, Tum Hi Ho, Suhaani Raat, Yeh Honsla and many others.
-Her beginning concerts typically consisted of these covers.
+The videos quickly went viral and contained notable covers of popular Hindi-film songs, including "Pani Da Rang", "Tujhko Jo Paaya", "Tum Hi Ho", "Suhaani Raat", "Yeh Honsla".

-Her jump to playback singing began with an opportunity to perform alongside Sonu Nigam.
+Gandhi's career in playback singing began with an opportunity to perform alongside Sonu Nigam on a tour.
 This tour crossed various countries including Russia, UK, US and the Caribbean.
-Afterwards, her sights were set on starting a career in the Bollywood music industry.
 Gandhi started playback singing with Chennai Express.
 The music for this film was composed by Vishal–Shekhar.
-She further worked in other Bollywood movies like Highway, singing both Kahaan Hoon Main and Implosive Silence.
+She further worked in other Bollywood movies like Highway, singing both "Kahaan Hoon Main" and "Implosive Silence".

 Gandhi worked as a playback singer with music directors including A. R. Rahman and Pritam.
-Rahman featured Gandhi in the concert film One Heart (film).
+Rahman featured Gandhi in the concert film One Heart.
 Gandhi performed at the 2016 Jubilee Games in Dubai with Salim–Sulaiman and with Amit Trivedi on MTV Unplugged.